MarcWeber/editor-cells/README.md

   * move vim-dev-plugin completion into a cell as sample viml completion and goto thing at cursor / definition ?

-  * Announce at Reddit after some Emacs support has been written?
+  * Emacs & NeoVim Support

-  * python gather with timeout to catch issues (see examples.py, CompletionBasedOnFiles)
+  * Python gather with timeout to catch issues (see examples.py, CompletionBasedOnFiles)

 TIPS:
 =====